SagarGowda-Official/TO-DO/README.md

 Image reference
 - There is a Image.png file with the screenshot of the UI and its working interface for reference how it looks.
+- You can add, delete, edit and summarize todos.